1.c) Stars, expansion of the Universe and dark energy

 1.c.1.
 Concept and characteristics of stars

-What are stars?
+What are the stars?

 Others go through the supernova phase –a giant explosion– and become neutron stars.

-Origin, birth and formation of stars
+Origin, birth, and formation of stars

 Death of stars and supernovae

-Astrophysics has observed expansion of the Universe by using supernovas or stars dying in great explosions as points of reference in space.
+Astrophysics has observed the expansion of the Universe by using supernovas or stars dying in great explosions as points of reference in space.

 Types of stars

 After the explosion of type II supernovae, neutron stars form.
 These stars must have a mass above 9 or 10 times that of the Sun, and below some other limit.
-The origin and formation process of neutron stars is more or less clear, according to the explanations provided by Wikipedia.
+The origin and formation process of neutron stars is more or less known, according to the explanations provided by Wikipedia.

 1.c.2.
 Dark energy and expansion of the Universe

-According to Wikipedia, observed expansion of the Universe corresponds to dark energy effect as a scalar field that fills all empty space in the Universe, and results in a repulsive gravitational force.
+According to Wikipedia, observed expansion of the Universe corresponds to dark energy effect as a scalar field that fills all space in the Universe and results in a repulsive gravitational force.
 We can see here how Wikipedia seems to use a strange definition of space; it appears to be able to be full and empty at the same time, or to be empty and have dark and magical properties.

 Before presenting the proposals of Global Physics, let us discuss the approximation of Modern Physics to dark energy topic.